 George L. K. Morris and Suzy Frelinghuysen, prolific abstract artists since the late 1930s, were a remarkable couple at the leading edge of the national and international art scene.
 Collectors and intellectuals, they created a Berkshire home that reflected their aesthetic worlds.
 Frelinghuysen and Morris are today being widely rediscovered and evaluated as significant figures in the history of American art.
 Now you can tour their world, preserved just as it was when they created it.

 In 1929, George L.K.
 Morris traveled to Paris and studied with Fernand Leger and Amedee Ozenfant in Ozenfants's Le Corbusier designed studio.
 On his return to America, Morris wanted to duplicate the white-stucco walled, notched roof, open-spaced studio.
 In 1931, with the help of Boston architect and Yale classmate George Sanderson, he designed and built his studio on a portion of his parents' Lenox, Massachusetts estate, "Brookhurst."
 It was the first Modern structure to be built in New England.
-The Wadsworth Athenaeum's Avery Memorial Building and the Gropius House in Lexington, Massachusetts were built several years later.
+The Wadsworth Athenaeum's Avery Memorial Building and the Gropius House in Lincoln, Massachusetts were built several years later.

 In 1941, now married to artist and singer Suzy Frelinghuysen, Morris chose a local architect, John Butler Swann to design a house which would be integrated into the existing studio.
 Swann admired Modernism and had spent time in the indigenous buildings of Arizona and New Mexico.
 A two story stucco and glass block house with a colorful mural by Morris connecting the house and garage was built.
 Cost overruns forced Morris to consign a Picasso, "The Poet", for sale.
 Peggy Guggenheim bought it for $4,500 and jump-started her museum in Venice.